 I hope this advice makes going out to eat enjoyable again, or at least a possibility!

 Do your research.
 No, you can’t navigate every menu.
 If it’s a burger joint, fast food place or otherwise junky food kinds place, no dice.
 If everything is fried, no dice.
 Aim for establishments that make things from scratch, that offer simple grilled or prepared meats and have plenty of vegetable or salad options.
+Anywhere that has an online menu with an allergen index or dedicated gluten-free fryer is a bonus (Buffalo Wild Wings).

 Go in with a plan.
 Read the menu online or call ahead to discuss your options before arriving there.
 Will they be able to make off menu items for you?
 Call ahead, read Yelp reviews.
 Often servers are not foodies.
 They don’t know the ingredients to all the sauces, marinades and dishes.
-They don’t know how things are prepared and can’t account for cross contamination.
+They don’t know how things are prepared and can’t account for cross-contamination.
 You need to be your own advocate.
 Don’t be afraid to ask to speak to the chef.

 Choose menu items that you can work with.
 For example, steak and vegetables.
 You can order the steak.
 Ask if it’s pre-marinated.
 Always ask this.
 Order it without seasoning, make that point strong.
 No seasoning blends.
 Just salt.
 Sides?
 Hold the mashed potatoes, ask what the veggies are; request broccoli only or a plain side of greens with olive oil and a lemon wedge.
 Do they offer a catch of the day or grilled fish?
 Great!
 Simply grilled fish.
 Side of steamed vegetables.
 Use terms like “plain” “simple” “sauce on the side” “no garnish” “salt only seasoning” Be clear and precise.
 Nightshades are really hard to dodge.
 If you want a salad, be sure to read the ingredients carefully; even if they are not listed on the menu ask if there are any nuts, dairy, peppers etc. on it anyway to double check.